honeyai/thecategoryis/README.md

 3- Time!!!

 ### Additional Features:
-Setting up a second player to guess where the right letter will be placed at.
+Setting up a second player to guess where the right letter will be placed at and reset button.

 ### Timeline:
 07/01 : Gaining the approval and start setting up the HTML, CSS and JS layout.
 Pseudocode.